-Under the Federal Grants Management Model, Administering Agencies receiving federal awards are deemed to be co-prime recipients of the federal awards.
-This designation as co-prime recipients and not subrecipients of NCPRO is consistent with U.S. Treasury guidance for the CRF.
+Under the Federal Grants Management Model, Administering Agencies receiving federal awards are deemed to be prime recipients of the federal awards.
+This designation as prime recipients and not subrecipients of NCPRO is consistent with U.S. Treasury guidance for the CRF.
 Under this guidance, agencies and departments of a state are considered prime recipients.
 This approach is also consistent with the manner in which agencies are reported in the State's Annual Comprehensive Financial Report (ACFR).
-All State departments, agencies, commissions, and authorities governed and legally controlled by the State's executive, legislative, and judicial branches are included in the ACFR; therefore, all SFRF funds appropriated to the Administering Agencies are included in the ACFR.
-In addition, the SFRF funds expended by the Administering Agencies are included within the scope of the NC statewide single audit process.
+All State departments, agencies, commissions, and authorities governed and legally controlled by the State's executive, legislative, and judicial branches are included in the ACFR; therefore, all SFRF funds appropriated to the Administering Agencies are included within the scope of the NC statewide single audit process.